geek-yang/META/README.md

 * iris
 * pygrib

-It also requires NCL for the barotropic mass correction as the computation may take place within Spherical Harmonics.
+It also requires NCL for the barotropic mass correction as the computation may take place via Spherical Harmonics.

-## Modules
+## Modules :floppy_disk:
 Here is a brief introduction of all the modules included in this package:
 * amet: quantify atmospheric meridional energy transport
-* omet: quantify oceanic meridional energy transport
+* omet: quantify oceanic meridional energy transport and ocean heat content

-## How to start?
+* massBudget: mass budget correction on structured grid / Gaussian grid
+* statistics: diagnostics tools
+* saveNetCDF: netcdf file wrapper
+* visualizer: plotting tools

+## Get start :clapper:
 All the modules have been tested with six reanalysis data sets.
-Simple operations within given reanalysis data sets, including mass budget correction and heat transport quantification, are illustrated using Jupyter Notebook in folder "Examples". <br>
+Operations within given reanalysis data sets, including mass budget correction and heat transport quantification, are illustrated using Jupyter Notebook in the folder "Examples". <br>

-In order to use the existing workflow, the input files should be organzied in a certain structure with certain files names (the file names can be customized in each script, e.g. "MERRA.py").
-Since different data sets have their own naming convention and saved structure, the files structure and files names are listed in the beginning of each script.
+In order to use the existing workflow, the input files should be organzied in a certain structure with certain file names (the file names can be customized in each script named after reanalysis product, e.g. "MERRA.py").
+Since different data sets have their own naming convention and saved structure, the file structure and file names are listed in the beginning of each script.
 Please check the code of your target reanalysis product.<br>

-For more information about how to use/customize each module, please check the comments in the code. <br>
+For more information about how to use/customize each module, please check the comments in the code at the beginning of each function. <br>